 Our audience is made up of members of the local Brockton communities as well as readers and writers from the rest of Toronto.
 We’ve received positive feedback about the quality and diversity of the writers and have become known as a community event worth attending.

-Sonia Pathare, photographer
+Sonia Pathare, photographer and videographer

 Michael Erickson (Glad Day Bookshop), book seller